hkotek/hkotek.com/research.md

 ---------------------------------
 * Changes in automaticity of Japanese phonetic contrast using the mismatch field component.
 Biomag 2014, Halifax, Canada, August 2014. (with Miwako Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)

-* Colloquium talk, McGill department of Linguistics, October 24, 2014.
-Topic TBD.
+* Covert *wh*-movement as covert scrambling.
+Colloquium talk, McGill department of Linguistics, October 24, 2014.

 * A new compositional semantics for wh-questions.
 Linguistic Society of America (LSA) 89, Portland, Oregon, January 2015.